 In the United Kingdom, among the total number of enterprises, BYOD occurred in 60% of finance or insurance companies.

-10. 69% percent of IT decision makers in the US believe BYOD is a good thing.
+10. 69% of IT decision-makers in the US believe BYOD is a good thing.

 This percentage rises to 88 in some countries.
-IT decision makers consider BYOD is a positive move for their organization.
+IT leaders consider BYOD is a positive move for their organization.

 11. 95% of organizations allow personal devices in some way in the workplace.

 The other 5% are probably high-security oriented. (or just a-holes)

 Although not all companies are using BYOD, still: